HGray384/lrcfs-stats-reference-book/README.md

 - Be sure to have the latest versions of R, Rstudio (if that's what you use), bookdown, and the other major packages that this book depends upon.
 When these packages have major updates, things can break.
 We use `renv` as a package manager to ensure that all dependencies and the correct versions can be installed automatically.
 Simply open the .Rproj file and run the command that is prompted by `renv` in the console.

 - A failed build will lead to the `stats-reference-book.Rmd` file being created in the base directory.
 This file needs to be **manually** deleted before the build will work (even after resolving the error which caused the build to fail initially).

-- After making edits to the shiny application /views files, you need to make a final edit in the app.R file before reload the app in order to make the changes appear.
-If you edit the /models files, then you can just reload the app as normal.

-- Viewing new `h5p` examples within the book is not yet possible until they have been added to the live server.
-We are working on changing this.